Spatial Transforms

 3. Multiresolution: Depending on the transform, it is possible to reconstruct the original image by resolution levels [3].
 This option can be interesting when the resolution at which the image must be reconstructed is not known a priori.
 For example, JPEG 2000 (which is based on the 2D-DWT) is used in digital cinema because, although movie players do not have the same resolution in all movie theaters, the same code-stream (with the maximum resolution) can be used in all of them.

 Scalar quantization is efficient in the transform domain because the coefficients are decorrelated.
 The next logical step (after quantization) is the entropy coding of the quantization indexes.
-Here, depending on how the coefficients are quantized, we can trace different RD curves (all of them starting (and finising) in the same distortion).
+Here, depending on how the coefficients are quantized, we can trace different RD curves (all of them starting (and finising) in the same (rate, distortion) point).
 For example, if we compress each subband5 independently, we must find the quantization step sizes that select the same slope in the RD curve of each subband [4].
 A RD curve is a discrete convex function where each line that connects adjacent RD points has a slope.
-Futhermore, each RD point generate a line (with a corresponding slope) between it and the lowest-quality RD point.
-In this last context, given a target distortion or rate, the quantization step size used in each subband should generate the same slope.
+In this context, given a target distortion or rate, the quantization step size used in each subband should generate the same slope.

 4 Learned transforms